There’s more snow in the UK on the way as the Met Office warns of potential travel disruption and flurries falling across much of the country.

-But when is it going to snow in the UK and where is it confirmed?
-We reveal all you need to know about the snow that's predicted to keep on coming…
+But where is it going to snow in the UK and where could be most affected?
+We reveal what you need to know about the return of the flurries…

 When is it going to snow in the UK this year and where?

 Just when many of us might have been looking forward to the start of the warmer weather it seems that our best electric blankets and best fleeces are still very much needed as things turn bitterly cold once again.
 The Met Office currently have several Yellow Weather Warnings in place for ice and snow in the UK - including in the south of England which rarely gets any major snowfall compared to northern regions.